he popularity of polyurethane crack injection

 - Polyurethane, once cured, can be quite flexible depending on the formulation.

-Polyurethane crack injection is commonly used in residential basement waterproofing applications primarily because it is far less expensive than excavating a foundation and waterproofing the exterior foundation wall, and it is a very reliable waterstopping crack repair when done properly.
+Injection waterproofing is commonly used in residential basement waterproofing applications primarily because it is far less expensive than excavating a foundation and waterproofing the exterior foundation wall, and it is a very reliable waterstopping crack repair when done properly.

-While the polyurethane crack injection process is simple in principle, most people (including waterproofers) do not appreciate the skill and aptitude that a contractor must have to successfully perform a polyurethane crack injection.
+While the polyurethane injection process is simple in principle, most people (including waterproofers) do not appreciate the skill and aptitude that a contractor must have to successfully perform a polyurethane crack injection.
 In general, the crack injection process usually requires some amount of tweaking based on the characteristics of the crack under repair.
 Without a comprehensive understanding of the conditions that have to be met in order to successfully inject a crack, a technician will not be able to ensure that the crack repair will be long lasting.
 Furthermore, a substantial amount of tenacity and attention to detail are required in order to do a good job.

 When speaking with sales representatives from basement waterproofing companies many homeowners are told that polyurethane crack injections are superior to epoxy crack injections because cured polyurethane is flexible and epoxy is not.
 It is true that polyurethane is flexible while epoxy isn't; however, the desirability for flexibility in an injected resin is not a given.
 This begs the question, since poured concrete is extremely rigid, why is it so important for an injected resin to be flexible?
 After all, a poured concrete foundation is unyielding except when it cracks.